How to plan a milestone birthday party event

 1. Decide on and book the venue early

-3. Send out your invitations with at least 3 weeks notice
+3. Send invitations with enough notice